 Wander around the area and you’ll find totally chilled restaurants where you can relax on cushions and tuck into a bowl of noodles while you listen to a local band’s impromptu jam session.
 Or why not spend the day learning to make your favourite Thai dishes at the nearby highly recommended cooking school.
 Take home some skills and impress your friends.

 Things to do in Ko Lanta: Cook a Thai feast

 With ingredients including coconut milk, lemongrass, garlic, ginger, galangal, basil and lime, the deliciously sweet and spicy Thai cuisine is well-loved around the world.
 Taking a cooking course is one of the best things to do on the Thai islands for food lovers, as it’s a great skill to take home and try in your own kitchen.

-Close to Khlong Khong beach on Koh Lanta is Kwan’s Cookery school and restaurant.
+If you’re in the main Ko Lanta backpacking area of Long Beach, head south to the Khlong Khong area and check out Kwan’s Cookery school and restaurant.
 Kwan is bursting with personality and loves teaching people how to cook well-known Thai dishes.
 It’s best for just one or two people at a time and she will show you how to make things like fresh spring rolls and dipping sauce.
 Yum!